Guide: Land Rover Dashboard Warning Lights

 If you’re towing a trailer, you’ll likely want to install turn signals on the rear to make the trailer as safe as possible.
 When you hook up the turn signals to your Land Rover, you’ll see the green Trailer Turn Signals turn on momentarily when you start the vehicle.
 You’ll also see the light flash when you use the turn signals.

 Now that you know the meaning behind the major dashboard warning lights, don’t neglect to handle the most critical issues right away.
 By doing so, you’ll ensure that your Land Rover stays safely on the roads of Freeport for as long as possible.
-Get your automotive questions answered at the Land Rover Freeport service center, like how many miles do tires last and more!
+Get your automotive questions answered at the Land Rover Freeport service center, like how many miles do tires last, why is the car leaking, and more!

 How does the brake system work?
 Understanding how brakes work is helpful for proper brake maintenance and avoiding straining your brakes on Rockville Centre roads.
 And since Land Rover models are designed to handle intense activity and braking, the brake system technology is more advanced than in your average car.
 Learn more about braking systems at Land Rover Freeport,…